Monitoring, Analysis and Modeling

 - John E. Wagner; firstname.lastname@example.org

-forest resource and environmental economics, ecosystem services, policy, silviculture, forest management and operations, operations research, simulation
+forest resource and environmental economics, ecosystem services, policy, quantitative silviculture, forest management and operations, operations research, simulation

 - Lianjun Zhang; email@example.com

-biometrics, growth and yield modeling, GIS/spatial analysis, quantitative silviculture
+forest biometrics, growth and yield modeling, spatial statistics and modeling, quantitative silviculture

 René H. Germain